DustCar/Unreal-Gaming-Programming-Notes/README.md

 Other Functions:
 - `AAIController::StopMovement()`: Function that stops the current movement the controller is performing

-### Behavior Trees
+## Behavior Trees
 _These trees are tools separate from Blueprints, and also do not have a true C++ class, but can be interfaced in C++._

 _Using a Behavior Tree means that the C++ code above would not be used and instead the functionality would be in the Behavior Trees.
 A BehaviorTree var would be attached to the AIController C++ class to link them._

 A tree graph that holds different behaviors for an AI.
 It helps with setting up more complex behaviors and making movement between them more natural.
 Linked with a Blackboard asset.

 **Blackboard**: "memory" of the AI.
 Similar to Animation System, where we set up properties to let the AI know what to do and when to do things.
+Properties held in the Blackboard are called "Keys".

 <ins>Setup:</ins>